opencv/opencv/modules/ocl/doc/matrix_reductions.rst

 ---------------
 Returns the sum of absolute values for matrix elements.

-.. ocv:function:: Scalar ocl::absSum(const oclMat& src)
+.. ocv:function:: Scalar ocl::absSum(const oclMat &m)

     :param m: The Source image of all depth.